Jump to accessibility statement Skip to content

 MA TESOL (DL)

-Studying for an MA TESOL via distance learning
+Studying an MA TESOL course via distance learning

-Many of our students who are pursuing a masters in TESOL are already practising teachers, working in a wide range of educational contexts around the globe.
-In this case, the distance learning version of the course may be a more suitable route to take as it means you can gain your TESOL qualification online.
-As long as you have internet access, you can work from anywhere in the world and won’t be expected to come on campus at all, making it a flexible and convenient way of studying.
+Many of our students who are pursuing a master's in TESOL are already practising teachers working in a wide range of educational contexts around the globe.
+In this case, the distance learning version of the TESOL course may be a more suitable route to take as it means you can gain your qualification online.
+As long as you have internet access, you can work from anywhere in the world and won’t be expected to come onto campus at all, making it a flexible and convenient way of studying.

 Still undecided?
 If you have further questions around our MA TESOL courses, please don’t hesitate to get in touch.